2021 Cambridgeshire County Council election: The campaign

 The Hickford Inquiry (that had come to be known in the press as 'Farmgate') into the tenancy of a county council owned farm by sitting Conservative councillor Roger Hickford and the delay in releasing the report was widely discussed in social media and covered in the local press election campaign coverage.
 Allegations of bullying and insider trading were made against the Conservative deputy-leader.
 Following the suspension of another Conservative councillor Simon King by his local party, over expenses submitted to Fenland District Council and the prime minister's flat refurbishment, there was a risk of allegations of sleaze dominating the campaign.
-Both the seats in his Sawston & Shelford ward were lost to the Liberal Democrats in the election, largely contributing to the Conservatives' loss of control of the council.
+Both the seats in Roger Hickford's Sawston & Shelford ward were lost to the Liberal Democrats in the election, contributing to the Conservatives' loss of control of the council.

 Results summary

-In the local government elections the Conservatives had a net gain of 13 councils in England, Cambridgeshire, however was of the few Conservative held councils that was lost.
+In the 2021 local government elections the Conservatives nationally had a net gain of 13 councils in England.
+Cambridgeshire, however, was one of the few Conservative-held councils that was lost.

-Only the Labour Party and the Conservative Party contested all 69 seats on the council.
-The Liberal Democrats stood 61 candidates, not standing in three divisions in Fenland and five divisions in Huntingdon District.
-The Trade Unionist and Socialist Coalition stood two candidates in the Godmanchester & Huntingdon South and the Huntingdon North & Hartford divisions.
-The four UK Independence Party candidates failed to win any seats.
+Only the Conservative Party contested all 61 seats on the council.
+The Labour Party stood 55 candidates, not standing in six divisions in South Cambridgeshire.
+The Liberal Democrats stood 53 candidates, not standing in three divisions in Fenland nor in five divisions in Huntingdon District.
+The Green Party stood 49 candidates, including in all divisions in both Cambridge and South Cambridgeshire.
+The UK Independence Party stood four candidates, with their best vote share coming in Wisbech West (one of two divisions where turnout was below 25%).
+The Trade Unionist and Socialist Coalition stood two candidates in Huntingdonshire divisions.
+The St Neots Independents Group's two candidates both retained their seats, as did the Independent Tom Sanderson in Huntingdon West; Independent candidate Stephen Ferguson gained the St Neots East & Gransden seat.
+Including these, a total of 13 Independent candidates stood: 6 in Huntingdonshire divisions, 6 in Fenland divisions, and 1 in Fulbourn division in South Cambridgeshire.
+The Workers Party of Britain stood one candidate, in Wisbech East division in Fenland.

-The Conservatives lost their overall majority despite winning all 9 Fenland District seats, and the low turnout in the north of the county, Wisbech West not even reaching 25%.
+The Conservatives retained all 9 Fenland seats and gained one seat overall in Huntingdonshire, but their losses of 2 seats in East Cambs and 7 in South Cambs meant that they lost overall control.